What do I do, if I need to see a doctor, and Dr Baird is not available?

 Our GPs have training, experience, and interests in all areas of general practice.

-At Elwood Family Clinic, all patients are welcome to see any of our GPs, about anything.
+At St Kilda Medical Group, all patients are welcome to see any of the GPs, about anything.

 We encourage patients to have a regular GP at the Clinic, whom you will get to know over time, and who will get to know about you and your health.
 This helps with your continuity of care.